AdoboPeanuts/Python_Homework/PyBank/readme.md

 2. Analyze data set and calculate:

-    a.
     Total number of months included in the dataset.

-    b.
-The net total amount of Profit/Losses over the entire period.
+    Net total amount of Profit/Losses over the entire period.

-    c.
-The average of the changes in Profit/Losses over the entire period.
+    Average of the changes in Profit/Losses over the entire period.

-    d.
-The greatest increase in pofits (date and amount) over the entire period.
+    Greatest increase in pofits (date and amount) over the entire period.

-    f.
-The greatest decrease in losses (date and amount) over the entire period.
+    Greatest decrease in losses (date and amount) over the entire period.

-The resulting analysis should look similar to the following:
+Resulting analysis should look similar to the following:

 Financial Analysis
 ----------------------------